U-Guneysu/BMICalculator/README.md

 ---

-Thank you for checking out project!
+Thank you for checking out my project!
 I hope you enjoy using it.